TheGoodlike13/liberty_or_death/README.md

  1. Before beginning, restart your PC and go into BIOS.
 BIOS is different for everyone.
  2. In BIOS, find the 'virtualization/VT-x' setting for CPU and enable it.
  3. Save the changes and restart your PC normally.
- 4. Download an image of your favorite linux (.iso file), like [Ubuntu](https://ubuntu.com/download/desktop) or something.
+ 4. Download an image of your favorite linux (.iso file), like [Ubuntu 22.04 LTS](https://ubuntu.com/download/desktop) or something.
  5. Download and install and run [VirtualBox](https://www.virtualbox.org/wiki/Downloads).
 I chose latest version at the time: 6.1.34 r 150626 (Qt5.6.2).
  6. Create a new VM config.
  7. **Make sure you select the correct version in the first window (linux 64-bit in my case).**